- What Is SHiPP

 - First Steps of SHiPP

-The Sustainable Health in Procurement Project (SHiPP) is a program developed by Health Care Without Harm together with the United Nations Development Programme (UNDP), and funded by the Swedish International Development Agency, that aims to reduce the harm to people and the environment caused by the manufacture, use and disposal of medical products and by the implementation of health program.
+The Sustainable Health in Procurement Project (SHiPP) is a program developed by United Nations Development Programme (UNDP), in collaboration with Health Care Without Harm (HCWH), and funded by the Swedish International Development Agency, that aims to reduce the harm to people and the environment caused by the manufacture, use and disposal of medical products and by the implementation of health programs.

 SHiPP is a four-year project aiming to promote sustainable procurement in the health sector, in the United Nations (UN) Agencies, and in key project countries through the reduction of toxicity of chemicals and materials in health products, the reduction of greenhouse gases in the supply chain and the conservation of resources.
 The program began its implementation in January 2018.

-The project aims to work in a group of lower and middle-income countries to develop and pilot a set of sustainable health procurement practices and policies that synergise with the Sustainable Procurement in the Health Sector (SPHS) initiative of greening the global health sector through UN Agencies and other international organisations, multilateral agencies and bilateral donors.
+The project aims to work in a group of lower and middle-income countries to develop and pilot a set of sustainable health procurement practices and policies that synergize with the Sustainable Procurement in the Health Sector (SPHS) initiative of greening the global health sector through UN Agencies and other international organizations, multilateral agencies and bilateral donors.
 Project countries include Guatemala, Moldova, Ukraine, Tanzania, Vietnam, and Zambia.
-Work in these countries will be designed to be replicated in neighbouring countries in a future phase of the project.
-The project will also work in fast-growing economies, China, Brazil, India and South Africa, whose health sectors present significant the global supply chain to provide South-South technical assistance to other countries in their regions thus promoting sustainability of the project.
+Work in these countries, together with regional components in Latin America and South-East Asia will be designed to replicate success in neighboring countries in a future phase of the project.
+The project will also work in fast-growing economies, China, Brazil, India and South Africa, whose health sectors present a significant opportunity to impact the global supply chain.
+They can also provide South-South technical assistance to other countries in their regions thus promoting sustainability of the project.

 - Develop universally applicable criteria and standards for sustainable manufacturing, distribution and content of products procured by the health sector